andycroll/andycroll.com/_posts/2009/2009-06-02-my-first-hate-mail-from-wen-kole-singapore.markdown

 imagecredit: 'Photo by [Álvaro Serrano](https://unsplash.com/photos/hjwKMkehBco) on Unsplash'
 ---

 Today brought my first piece of hate mail since I arrived in Singapore.
-I can't say I was expecting it, as Singaporeans of all ethnicities are extremely nice to foreigners.
+I can’t say I was expecting it, as Singaporeans of all ethnicities are extremely nice to foreigners.

 A quick [google search for our racist pal](http://www.google.com.sg/search?q=wen+kole) threw up one previously aired [racist epithet from Wen Kole](http://singaporeelection.blogspot.com/2006/10/mp-wee-siew-kim-offers-no-apology.html#comment-116189010590853955) from 2006.